cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-0/index.md

   number: 1
 tags:
 order: 0
-title: Week 0 - A Short Introduction to Blockchain and Golang
+title: Week 0 - A Short Introduction to Blockchain, Golang and Docker
 ---

 <div class="tm-overline tm-rf-1 tm-lh-title tm-medium tm-muted">A short introduction to blockchain and Golang</div>
 <h1 class="mt-4 mb-6">Getting Started</h1>

-This chapter provides an introduction to blockchain, Golang, and some of the technical terms you will encounter throughout the Academy program.
+This chapter provides an introduction to blockchain, Golang, Docker, and some of the technical terms you will encounter throughout the Academy program.

 <HighlightBox type="info">